Cyrano71/FullNode-Bitcoin/README.md

 ## Shakespeare: Timon of Athens.

-“Gold, yellow, glittering, precious gold!
+“Gold? yellow, glittering, precious gold?
+No, gods,
+I am no idle votarist: roots, you clear heavens!
-Thus much of this, will make black white; foul, fair; Wrong, right; base, noble; old, young; coward, valiant.
+Thus much of this will make black white, foul fair, Wrong right, base noble, old young, coward valiant.
-...
-What this, you gods?
-Why, this
-Will lug your priests and servants from your sides; Pluck stout men’s pillows from below their heads;
+Ha, you gods! why this? what this, you gods?
+Why, this Will lug your priests and servants from your sides, Pluck stout men's pillows from below their heads:
 This yellow slave
-Will knit and break religions; bless the accurs’d; Make the hoar leprosy ador’d; place thieves,
+Will knit and break religions, bless the accursed, Make the hoar leprosy adored, place thieves
-And give them title, knee and approbation,
+And give them title, knee and approbation
-With senators on the bench; this is it,
+With senators on the bench: this is it
-That makes the wappen’d widow wed again:
+That makes the wappen'd widow wed again;
+She, whom the spital-house and ulcerous sores
+Would cast the gorge at, this embalms and spices
-...
-Come damned earth,
+To the April day again.
+Come, damned earth,
-Though common whore of mankind.”
+Thou common whore of mankind”

 ## MyWork